 Oversubscription has long been a contentious topic.
 In the mainframe world, popular wisdom dictates that you dedicate ports on a 1-to-1 ratio (no oversubscription).
 The reality is that we live in an oversubscribed world.
 Consider a server that cannot push 4 Gbit but if we aggregate the

-or I/O operations across multiple servers to a storage port, some people might suggest that will lead to oversubscription.
+bandwidth or I/O operations across multiple servers to a storage port, some people might suggest that will lead to oversubscription.
 It might and it might not.
 We have to look at the I/O and response time, queuing delay, bandwidth and workload characteristics of the servers and applications.
 The network must satisfy those demands and keep the data flowing.

 @30663 There are many potential rules of thumb when it comes to oversubscribing but it all depends on the server having the bandwidth and I/O that it needs to meet a particular level of service.
 If a server or application requires optimum performance for peak demand, I would probably dedicate a port with full bandwidth.
 Other applications may tolerate oversubscription better depending on the applications' particular needs -- which you should consider carefully.